Menu Close

 • Users with elevated privileges (e.g. admin roles) not accounted for in governance documentation

 Shadow users pose serious security and compliance risks.
-Because they fall outside formal oversight, their activities may go unmonitored, their access may be excessive or outdated, and their presence may only surface during audits or incidents.
-Identifying and removing shadow users is a critical step in enforcing least privilege access and maintaining a secure Microsoft 365 environment.
+Because they fall outside formal oversight, their activities may go unmonitored, their access may be excessive or outdated, and they may retain access to sensitive data long after it is no longer appropriate.

 Related Posts